-We also maintain the Western Pennsylvania Conservancy’s Rankin Bridge site throughout the year.
+They also maintain the Western Pennsylvania Conservancy’s Rankin Bridge site throughout the year.

-With all of our beautiful vegetables, we have had many opportunities to learn how to cook with them.
-This year we have made many different things, from salsa to smoothies, chocolate chip zucchini bread to tortillas.
-One day we made pizza from scratch and fired it up in the brick oven.
-We even made our own cheese and pasta sauce!
+With all the beautiful vegetables, the gardening team has had many opportunities to learn how to cook with them.
+They’ve made many different things, from salsa to smoothies, chocolate chip zucchini bread to tortillas.
+One day they made pizza from scratch and fired it up in the brick oven.
+They even made their own cheese and pasta sauce!

 Collard Greens Cook Off

 The biggest event of the year is the annual Collard Greens Cook Off, which is a fundraiser for the gardening team.
 This event helps make all of the other projects happen, so a big thank you to those who get involved!

 The gardeners prepare macaroni and cheese, corn bread, and potato salad for sides.
 Guests fill up on collard greens from our contenders, they have a chance at raffles and bid on silent auction prizes, and the contenders compete to have the most popular collards!

 Aside from gardening and cooking, the garden team loves to get involved in the community.